quantaosun/DoubleG/3-6-gromacs_scripts/readme.md

 done

 ```
-then change file name format from XX.$i.mdp to XX.a.b.mdp
+then change the file name format from XX.$i.mdp to XX.a.b.mdp

 ```
 for i in {0..29}